shub39/Grit/README.md

 There are plenty of todo list and habit tracker apps for android.
 Some have the features I love while some have good UI design.
 While learning android I made this app for myself that brings together all the features that I like keeping everything simple.
-I eventually want to turn this app into a productivity hub with many social features like progress sharing in the form of beautiful cards and creating [montages](https://www.youtube.com/watch?v=65nfbW-27ps&pp=ygUnbWFuIHRha2VzIHBpY3R1cmUgZXZlcnlkYXkgZm9yIDIwIHllYXJz) to share easily, no video editor or picture management required.
-Need to figure out a lot of things, if you wanna discuss or help join my discord!
+I eventually want to turn this app into a productivity hub with many social features like progress sharing in the form of beautiful cards.

 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/nxA2hgtEKf)](https://discord.gg/https://discord.gg/nxA2hgtEKf)